bob-the-dyer/vertx-lux-webinar/README.md

 The goal is to show how to use vert.x to develop, deploy and maintain micro-services.
 To build project use: mvn clean package

-Verticals are deployed as a fat jar in both "native" and embedded modes inside Docker containers.
+Verticals are deployed as a fat jar in both "native"(via vertx launcher) and embedded (inside spring boot app) modes inside Docker containers.
 To build project, deploy and run microservices in Docker use indocker profile: mvn clean package -P indocker

 Hints for docker interaction: